RonaldAllanRivera/book-reader/PLAN.md

 - **Optional (CLI overlay, browser-based):**
   - Use `auto_read_with_progress` from the console entrypoint to:
-    - Run a timed reading session while you manually change pages in the SLZ reader.
+    - Run a timed reading session while you manually change pages in the browser-based reader.
     - Periodically capture Selenium screenshots, run OCR, and show short excerpts in a small reading overlay injected into the page.
     - Report progress in the console and via a simple progress callback.